Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides no guidance on when to use this tool versus alternatives such as files_remote_add or files_share_legacy.
-It does not mention prerequisites or contextual cues for selection.
+No guidance on when to use this tool versus alternatives such as files_remote_add or files_upload.
+Lacks prerequisites or context about when sharing is appropriate.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.